The following are a variety of questions to consider that will impact your data management plan.

 More questions for needs assessment, along with example plan language, are available on our Templates/Examples page.

-Other excellent checklists are available from the Odum Institute for Research in Social Science, MIT and the University of Oxford.
+Other excellent checklists are available from MIT and the University of Oxford.

 Have other questions about your needs?
 Email dataplan@listserv.unc.edu.